Nurnberg-Meistersinger/cicada-test-task/Research/risk-report.md

 ### 8.3 Summary

-The audit trail suggests that Solera’s main risk is not external exploitation but **internal abuse or mismanagement**.
-While individual issues have been patched, the underlying model leaves investors dependent on the goodwill of administrators.
-With no open-source code, limited testing, and opaque governance, Solera cannot be considered trust-minimized.
+The audit trail indicates that Solera’s primary security exposure is not external exploitation but **internal mismanagement or misuse of admin privileges**.
+While individual issues noted in audits appear patched, the underlying governance model remains highly centralized.
+Combined with the absence of public source code, limited independent testing, and opaque upgradeability, Solera cannot be considered a trust-minimized DeFi protocol.

-For institutional allocators this amounts to a **high scam-risk profile**: funds are secure only insofar as Solera’s operators choose not to use their powers against users.
+For institutional allocators, this translates into **material governance and centralization risk**: user funds ultimately depend on the continued restraint and reliability of Solera’s operators.

 ## 9. Governance & Access Control